Service Line Coverage: Protect Your Water & Sewer Lines

 Find your best options in less than 2 minutes

-Service line coverage is one of the most affordable endorsements you can add to a homeowners policy.
-Most homeowners pay between $30 and $100 per year, depending on their insurer, location, deductible, and coverage limits selected.
+Service line coverage remains one of the most affordable endorsements you can add to a homeowners policy.
+According to 2026 data from NerdWallet, The Hanover, Liberty Mutual, Kin Insurance, and other carriers, most homeowners pay between $20 and $50 per year, with some newer homes seeing rates as low as $9 annually.
+Premiums depend on your insurer, location, deductible, and coverage limits selected.

 Pincher's Pro Tip

 Bundle endorsements when possible.
 Many insurers offer service line coverage as part of a broader package with other add-ons like equipment breakdown or water backup coverage.
-Bundling can often reduce the per-endorsement cost.
+Bundling can knock 10 to 20 percent off the combined premium versus adding each endorsement individually.

 Smart Savings Made Simple!